Body Acne Causes & Treatments

 Moderate to severe body acne

-For more moderate to severe breakouts, we'd recommend checking in with a dermatologist for prescription-strength treatment for your body acne.
+For more moderate to severe breakouts, we'd recommend checking in with a dermatology provider for prescription-strength treatment for your body acne.

 Clindamycin: This topical antibiotic helps to calm redness and inflammation while reducing acne causing bacteria.
 Typically used alongside benzoyl peroxide for best results and to prevent antibiotic resistance.